January Board of Trustees Meeting Report

-Finally, I am pleased to share that the Board took the following actions to grant tenure and promotions to these outstanding members of our faculty:
+I am pleased to share that the Board accepted the recommendations to grant the following faculty promotions and appointments:

-- Omer Offen was promoted to the rank of professor with tenure in the mathematics department;
+- Karen Desmond was promoted to the rank of professor with tenure in the Music department.

-- And Olga Papaemmanouil was promoted to the rank of professor with tenure in the computer science department.
+- Gowri Vijayakumar was promoted to the rank of associate professor with tenure in the Sociology department.